dcs5star/Care-Co-Ordinator-System/README.md

 - **python-dotenv** for environment variable management
 - **Bootstrap 5** for UI components
 - **JavaScript** for frontend interactivity

+## Security Considerations

+⚠️ **IMPORTANT**: This project contains several security considerations that must be addressed before deployment:

+### Before GitHub Upload:
+1. **Never commit the `.env` file** - It contains sensitive credentials
+2. **Use `.env.example`** - Copy and rename to `.env`, then fill with your actual values
+3. **Review all code** - Ensure no hardcoded credentials or sensitive data

+### SQL Injection Prevention:
+The current codebase uses string formatting for SQL queries which creates SQL injection vulnerabilities.
+Before production use:
+1. Replace all f-string SQL queries with parameterized queries
+2. Use prepared statements with parameter binding
+3. Validate and sanitize all user inputs

+### Production Security:
+- Use strong, unique passwords for all accounts
+- Enable AWS IAM roles instead of access keys where possible
+- Implement proper input validation and sanitization
+- Use HTTPS in production
+- Regularly update dependencies
+- Implement proper logging and monitoring

 ## Additional Features